JerloPH/HomeCinema/README.md

 ## List of features:

-- Automatically add all supported media files from designated folders.
+- Automatically scan and add all supported media files from designated folders.
 - Automatically fetch movie information from [The Movie Database](https://www.themoviedb.org/). *Requires Internet Connection.*
 - Directly open the media file, using your default player.
 - Allows easy browsing of media files on your Computer / Local drive.